 #7.
 Box Braids with Curls

 A long hairstyle that features box braids and curly hair is the best of both worlds.
-Braid hair from roots to a couple inches from the ends, accentuating curls with product.
+Braid hair from roots to a couple of inches from the ends, accentuating curls with the product.

 #8.
 Red Box Braids